Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/LSAG/LSAG-ts.md

 ## Sponsors

-We would like to thank the XRPL Foundation ([https://xrpl.org/](https://xrpl.org/)) for their support and funding, which have allowed this library to be developed for the benefit of many.
+We would like to thank the Polygon Foundation ([https://polygon.technology/](https://polygon.technology/)) for their support and funding, which have allowed this library to be developed for the benefit of many.

 ## Audit